 – Diapason Magazine

-VMII lets you search thousands of movements of baroque vocal music by instrumentation, text, key, meter, range, and occasion.
+VMII lets you search thousands of movements of early vocal music by instrumentation, text, key, meter, range, and occasion.

 VMII began as a pandemic project with the cataloguing of the complete vocal works of JS and CPE Bach.
-The site now includes thousands of movements of a variety of baroque vocal works.
+The site now includes thousands of movements of a variety of early vocal works.

-VMII has been featured by the music libraries of Juilliard, Royal Academy of Music (London), Univ. of California (Berkeley), Stanford, Univ. of Michigan, Oberlin, Carleton, Univ. of Texas, Brigham Young, Univ. of Minnesota, Roosevelt, Wittenberg and Tulane.
+VMII has been featured by the music libraries of Juilliard, Royal Academy of Music, Yale, Curtis, Univ. of California (Berkeley), Stanford, Univ. of Michigan, Oberlin, Univ. of Helsinki, Carleton, Univ. of Texas and Brigham Young.

 Read search tips to get the most out of VMII.